 Using A Yixing Teapot

-Tea enthusiasts favor Yixing clay for its porosity and its ability to heighten any tea drinking experience.
-Glazed, porcelain, cast iron, or glass teapots can never retain as much flavor and aroma as the unglazed clay of a Yixing teapot.
-When you are prepared to invest in a Yixing we recommend comparing different types of teaware and how they play with the tea first.
+Tea enthusiasts favor Yixing clay for its porosity and ability to enhance the tea-drinking experience.
+Glazed, porcelain, or glass teapots are neutral and don't affect flavor the same way as the unglazed clay does.
+Yixing clay's micro-porosity and heat behavior tend to soften astringency and slightly change how the aroma shows in the cup.
+When you are prepared to invest in a Yixing, we recommend comparing different types of teaware and how they play with the tea first.